-enjoy
+treasure enjoy

-delightful
+appreciate delightful

-drawings
+suspicious drawings

-things one owns
+charming things one owns

-worldwide; general
+illustrations worldwide; general

-doubtful; distrustful
+possessions doubtful; distrustful

-something special
+universal something special

-68 Writing a review
+Writing a review

 You are going to write a review about the extract The Forever Whale by Sarah Lean.
 Use the frame below to write it.